 They have also been used drug interdictions or in carrying out fugitive investigations.
 Drones have been notably used by the FBI in conducting investigations in 8 of the cases which they had since 2006.

 With time, it is expected that the frequency of one seeing a drone in the air will have more than doubled and this can be attested with the increase in drone sales.
 As of 2015, the drone sales were to the tune of $130 million and the $1 billion mark is expected to be reached in about five years.

 The opportunities that can be created with the use of drones in providing remote access could be the answer to the improvement and protection of citizens’ lives of a given state.
 The reason for this is that a single drone could easily and more conveniently achieve the work that would have otherwise required the active involvement of more than 20 police officers.

 But don’t take our word for it!
 Let’s see how law enforcement drones could actually work in the near future.

 The use of drones in hostage negotiation

 Everyone can recall the events of the Dykes drama and the use of a drone by the FBI in keeping vigilance on the Dyke’s bunker.
-It is hoped that in the future there could be application for tiny drones (the size of an insect) that will be capable of revealing what’s happening inside a hostile area.
+It is hoped that in the future there could be an application for tiny drones (the size of an insect) that will be capable of revealing what’s happening in a hostile area.